tcosmo/simcqca/README.md

 ## Row mode
 In row mode, the input is a binary string.
 Each successive row corresponds to a new odd iteration of the Collatz process expressed in binary.

-Press `N` to trigger one simulation step and `M` to trigger as many as can fit in the screen.
-Press `P` to generate enough simulation steps in order to visualise the base conversion property: columns, which are written in base 3, convert to rows, which are written in base 2.
-Look at you terminal which will output some information about the numbers encoded in the outlined row/column (be careful of 64 bit precision).
+**Examples**
 - `./simcqca --row 1001011111001000`
 - `./simcqca --row 10001010111000110000000000001111111111111111`

+**Basic Controls**

+- Press `N` to trigger one simulation step
+- Press`M` to trigger as many steps as can fit in the screen
+- Press `P` to generate enough simulation steps in order to visualise the base conversion property: columns, which are written in base 3, convert to rows, which are written in base 2.
+Look at the terminal which will output some information about the numbers encoded in the outlined row/column (be careful of 64 bit precision).

 ## Column mode
 In Column mode, the input is a ternary string.
 Each successive column corresponds to a new iteration of the Collatz process expressed in ternary.